3 Physical Analysis

 3.2 Rainfall Summary

 NIWA supplies daily climate data for various points across New Zealand with their Virtual Climate Station Network.
 These data are collated into district-level averages for each month, weighted for areas where more farms are located.
-Within each region, mean rainfall for the October to December (spring), January to March (summer), April to June (autumn) and July to September (winter) periods was calculated.
-The variation in the mean regional rainfall from ten-year-weighted averages is shown in Figure 3.1.
-Overall, New Zealand experienced a drier year than the ten-year average.
-Marlborough-Canterbury and Otago-Southland had a wetter spring than recent years.
-The North Island regions, with the exception of Taranaki, experienced a drier than normal autumn.
+Within each region, median rainfall for the October to December (spring), January to March (summer), April to June (autumn) and July to September (winter) periods was calculated.
+The variation in the median regional rainfall from thirty-year-weighted median is shown in Figure 3.1.
+See section 2.11 for an explanation of the median methodology used here.
+Overall, New Zealand experienced a drier year than the thirty-year weighted median, Otago-Southland had a wetter than normal year.
+In contrast, all other regions experienced drier than normal conditions, with Northland, Waikato and Bay of Plenty experiencing approximately 88 percent less rainfall than the thirty-year weighted median through the summer.

 3.3 Feed Use

 Pasture and crop eaten, grazing off farm, and imported feed were estimated from DairyBase data.
 Pasture eaten has been relatively constant for the last decade while grazing off farm has tended to increase slowly.
-Imported supplements have shown more variation from year to year as farmers adjust behaviour on-farm in response to volatility in milk prices and seasonal conditions, though costs have trended upwards (Figure 3.2).
+Imported supplements have shown more variation from year to year as farmers adjust behaviour on-farm in response to volatility in milk prices and seasonal conditions (Figure 3.2).

 Increases in milk production have occurred from increased feed levels, particularly palm kernel extract (PKE), maize silage and in recent years fodder beet.
-In 2018-19, grazing off accounted for approximately 6 percent of total feed eaten, imported supplement (14%) and pasture and crops (80%) are the primary feed components in the diet of dairy cows.
+In 2019-20, grazing off accounted for approximately 6 percent of total feed eaten, imported supplement (15%) and pasture and crops (81%) are the primary feed components in the diet of dairy cows.
+The ratio of the feed components is unchanged from the 2018-19 season.

 3.4 Partial Productivity

-Milk production on the average Economic Survey dairy farm increased 5 percent (kg MS per cow) in 2018-19 to 395 kilograms milksolids.
+Milk production on the average Economic Survey dairy farm increased 3.7 percent (kg MS per cow) in 2019-20 to 409 kilograms milksolids.
+Milksolids sold per hectare increased by 4.3 percent to 1,194 kg MS per ha.
 Figure 3.3 and 3.4 show that milk production per cow and per hectare both increased from last season.

-Since 1990 the number of peak cows milked per full time equivalent (FTE) labour unit has increased from 83 to 146, a rate of about 2.5 additional cows per year.
+Since 1990 the number of peak cows milked per full time equivalent (FTE) labour unit has increased from 83 to 147, a rate of about 2.5 additional cows per year.
 The increased use of technology, large South Island dairy herds and labour-saving techniques have driven this trend.
-In 2018-19, the number of cows per FTE decreased slightly to 146 from the previous season, refer to Figure 3.5.
+In 2019-20, the number of cows per FTE increased slightly to 147 from the previous season, refer to Figure 3.5.

 3.5 Profit from Productivity